 Term 1 Supplementary Modules

 Students unfamiliar with computers will need to take the introductory course in basic computer skills.
-Students are also encouraged to attend the Public Health Lecture Series and seminars organised by Research Modules.
+Students are also encouraged to attend the Global Health Lecture Series and seminars organised by Research Modules.

 Terms 2 and 3